huonglt/transformJSWithAST/README.md

 This tool is easy to use, and fast to run.
 Besides it helps my team to avoid tedious, repetitive, and error prone tasks.

+By reading the syntax tree AST of the source files, I can make code changes where it is required.

 I am using jscodeshift as a codemod runner, and jest as a unit test runner